 Grandia II is defined by an excellent balance of good features.
-It is the peak of excellence in narrative for the series, though not in the battle system, which, while still excellent, would later be honed to an incredibly fun and more engaging form in Xtreme and Grandia III.
+It is the peak of narrative excellence for the series by a longshot, though not in the battle system, which, while still great, would later be honed to an incredibly fun and more engaging form in Xtreme and Grandia III.
 But neither sequel matches the second game’s balance of battle mechanics with its exploration, story, characters, and worldbuilding.

 Thousands of years prior to the start of the game, a battle takes place between Granas, the god of light, and Valmar, the god of darkness.
 The battle nearly destroys the planet and ends with Valmar splitting into pieces, which are then scattered throughout the world.
 From there, the Church of Granas forms in honor of the god of light.
 It leads humanity to apparent prosperity.

-A sheltered, optimistic girl who is songstress for the Sisters of Granas, a convent-like order in the church.
+A sheltered, optimistic girl.
+Songstress for the Sisters of Granas, a convent-like order in the church.
 Utterly devoted to Granas.
 She is cursed by the Wings of Valmar during a ritual at the beginning of the game.
 Uses staves.

-The physical manifestation of the Wings of Valmar inhabiting the same body as Elena.
+The physical manifestation of the Wings of Valmar.
+Inhabits the same body as Elena.
 Sassy, impatient and licentious.
 She takes a liking to Ryudo.
 Tends to take over Elena’s body whenever a boss battle is near.
 Uses crossbows.

 A bright and energetic boy who joins the party while searching for a lost medal once given to him by his mother.
 He has connections to Cyrum, a powerful coastal kingdom.
 Uses knives.

 A stoic, experienced warrior beast-man who joins the party on his search for the man who destroyed his village, who turns out to have a connection to Ryudo.
 Uses poleaxes.